SkullyBit/SubZero/README.md

 SubZero is engineered for demanding trading systems, ensuring efficient message handling and near-zero latency.

 ### Protocol Support
-Out-of-the-box support for industry-standard protocols:
+Out-of-the-box support for:
-- **FIX** (Financial Information eXchange)
+- **FIX** (Financial Information eXchange) - Fully implemented with session and message-handling logic.
-- **FIX/FAST** (Financial Information eXchange – Faster FIX)
+- **FIX/FAST** (Financial Information eXchange – Faster FIX) - Fully implemented with session and message-handling logic.
+- **SoupBin3** - Provides a transport layer used for some protocols like ITCH.

+### In Progress / Planned Protocols
+While basic structures for these protocols are included, full implementation (e.g., sessions, message handling, and tools) is planned:
-- Proprietary protocols such as **ITCH** and **OUCH** used in exchanges.
+- **ITCH** (used in exchanges for market data dissemination).
+- **OUCH** (used for order entry and management at exchanges).

 ### Modular Architecture
-A flexible design that simplifies integration into trading systems, enabling rapid deployment and customization.
+A flexible design simplifies integration into trading systems, enabling rapid deployment and customization.

 ---